wp-plugins/are-you-a-human/readme.txt

 Donate Link: http://portal.areyouahuman.com
 Requires at least: 2.8
 Tested up to: 3.4.2
-Stable tag: 1.3.9
+Stable tag: 1.3.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PlayThru, created by Are You a Human, replaces the awful user experience of normal CAPTCHA with short and simple games.
+Stop spam and bots with PlayThru, the fun, free CAPTCHA alternative!

 == Description ==

-PlayThru [pley throo] noun

-1. The next evolution of online human verification and the best CAPTCHA replacement around.
-1. A CAPTCHA alternative that stops bots with fun, by focusing on being simple and intuitive.

-PlayThru, created by Are You a Human, replaces the awful user experience of normal CAPTCHA with short and simple games.
-Instead of the twisted and distorted CAPTCHA text, PlayThru's games are fun for your users.

-PlayThru is free to use on your site.

-PlayThru now works with Contact Form 7 and Gravity forms!
-PlayThru is automatically integrated with Contact Form 7 or Gravity Forms, all you need to do is add it within the form builder.
+Stop spam and bots with PlayThru, the fun, free CAPTCHA alternative!
+CAPTCHAs infuriate users, increase drop-off, and ruin your site's experience.
+PlayThru is the game-based alternative that people love.
+It's completely free, and it could be on your site in less than five minutes.

 Our games take 5 to 10 seconds to complete, versus the 12 second average of CAPTCHA.
-PlayThru also increases form submissions by up to 40% over other CAPTCHA options like reCaptcha.
-We serve games in both HTML5 and Flash.
-We use six layers of security to fight the bots.
-We collect data on how a visitor plays our game, which we then feed into our algorithm to continuously improve our security.
+PlayThru also increases form submissions by up to 40% over other
+CAPTCHA options like reCaptcha.

+Our games are built in HTML5, with Flash as an automatic fallback for older browsers.
+And getting the game "right" isn't enough--our backend algorithms actually track *how* you play each game, so we even stop bots that figure out how to follow the game's instructions.

 For more information, please check out [website](http://areyouahuman.com).

+PlayThru works with Contact Form 7 and Gravity forms!
+This plugin is automatically integrated with Contact Form 7 or Gravity Forms; all you need to do is add the Are You a Human field from within the form builder.

-We love feedback and would like to hear from you.
-Please leave us some on our [support forum](http://support.areyouahuman.com/).
-We also love to get shout outs on [Twitter](http://www.twitter.com/areyouahuman) and [Facebook page](http://www.facebook.com/areyouahuman).
+Need help, or want to give feedback?
+We're there to talk on our [support forum](http://support.areyouahuman.com/).
+We also love to get shoutouts on [Twitter](http://www.twitter.com/areyouahuman) and [Facebook page](http://www.facebook.com/areyouahuman).
+And if you like this plugin, please help us out by leaving a good rating and telling your friends.

-We would also greatly appreciate a rating about out plugin.

-Thank you and fight bots with fun!
+Thanks for joining us in the fight against CAPTCHA!
+Together, we can make the world a better place, one web site at a time.

 == Installation ==